Four Oaks Methodist Church

 Please have a look at the Frequently Asked Questions page.
 If you have a question about what our church is like that isn't covered though, or the answer isn't helpful, please tell the website editor.
 We'll do our best to answer, and we'll update the FAQs for the future.

-Although our sturdy old church looks very traditional you will find our facilities are all new.
-As part of our calling to serve our community, when they aren't in use for services all our rooms are available for rent by getting in touch with our manager on that link or look out for the "book a room" buttons.
+Although our sturdy old church looks very traditional you will find our facilities are all quite modern.
+As part of our calling to serve our community, when they aren't in use for services all our rooms are available for rent by contacting the office on that link or look out for the "book a room" buttons.

 Help us refurbish our beautiful organ